docker/docs/desktop/dev-environments.md

 > **Note**
 >
 > When cloning a Git repository using SSH, ensure you've added your SSH key to the ssh-agent.
-To do this, open a terminal and run `ssh-add <path to your public ssh key>`.
+To do this, open a terminal and run `ssh-add <path to your private ssh key>`.

 1. First, let's copy `git@github.com:dockersamples/single-dev-env.git` and add it to the **Create** field on the **Create a Development Environment** page.
 2. Now, click **Create**.